SparrowFabrications/sparrowfabrications.github.io/120-film-index-card-holder.md

+---
+description: Index Card Holder for 120 film boxes to remind you what film, type and format you are shooting.
+Never forget what film you are shooting again!
+---
 ## Index Card Holder for 120 Format Film
-Index Card Holder to remind you what film, type and format you are shooting.
+Index Card Holder to remind you what 120 film, type and format you are shooting.
 Never forget what film you are shooting again!

 The dimensions of this item are:
 - 36mm wide, 34mm high, 4mm deep